-Description

-ID UAV-FR-03 Hull inspection The GCS operator shall have the tools to inspect areas of the hull that might have been damaged using the UAV.
-The operator can publish and transmit a report to the PALAEMON system from the GCS.
+The GCS operator shall have the tools to inspect areas of the that might have been damaged using the UAV.
+The operator ID Description Hull inspection publish and transmit a report to the PALAEMON system from The GCS operator shall have the tools to inspect areas of the hull that might have been damaged using the UAV.
+The operator car Hull inspection publish and transmit a report to the PALAEMON system from the

-Rationale

-During the damage assessment phase of an emergency situation, ship's leaders might need to locate and assess structural damages in the ship warnings.
-This information is visually accessible via the GCS graphical interface.
-This interface includes a 3D representation of the ship environment for faster understanding of the situation in a stressful context.
+During the damage assessment phase of an emergency situation, ship's leaders might need to locate and assess structural damages in the ship

-ID Description 040-11-04 The GCS shows real-time UAV telemetry information including mission state, location, attitude, battery level / flight time left and
+ID Description The GCS shows real-time UAV telemetry information including mission state, location, attitude, battery level / flight time left and